 - Named in a list of Top Women in Metro New York Foodservice & Hospitality by TFS-Total Food Service (2017, 2015)

-- Selected as one of Crain's Forty Under 40 class of 2009, honoring a diverse group of New Yorkers who have excelled in their respective fields
+- Named to Crain's Forty Under 40 class of 2009, honoring a diverse group of New Yorkers who have excelled in their respective fields

 - Law Review Outstanding Service Award, New York Law School